 According to the North American Industry Classification System, the Real Estate and Rental and Leasing sector comprise establishments that are primarily engaged in renting, leasing, or otherwise allowing the use of tangible or intangible assets, and establishments providing related services.
 The major portion of this sector comprises establishments that rent, lease, or otherwise allow the use of their own assets by others.
 The assets may be tangible, as is the case of real estate and equipment, or intangible, as is the case with patents and trademarks.
-Industries in the Real Estate subsector group establishments primarily engaged in renting or leasing real estate to others; managing real estate for others; selling, buying, or renting real estate for others; and providing other real estate related services, such as appraisal services.
+Industries in the Real Estate subsector group establishments primarily engaged in renting or leasing real estate to others; managing real estate for others; selling, buying, or renting real estate for others; such as appraisal services.